Creating places in greater Portland where moms and dads facing unsupported pregnancy can experience abundant life for themselves and their children.

 We know that very few people like abortion or want one.
 The reality, though, is that the circumstances these women may be in can feel overwhelming, and it often feels like there is no other option.

 Stepping into these seemingly impossibly circumstances, pregnancy centers offer medical, social, educational, spiritual, and practical services from people who genuinely care about both the woman who comes to us, and the child she carries.

 When we first began, we offered pregnancy testing, peer counseling, baby and maternity clothes, and referrals for critical community resources.
 In 1999, our name changed from Crisis Pregnancy Centers to Pregnancy Resource Centers of Greater Portland.

 In 2001, our centers became medical, and we added nursing staff and limited 1st and 2nd trimester ultrasound services.
-Our centers are “licensed medical clinics” (link to Real Clinic article) and we have continued to develop our capacity to provide professional medical services, like STI testing and treatment, pregnancy confirmation, ultrasound and nurse consultation.
+Our centers are “licensed medical clinics” and we have continued to develop our capacity to provide professional medical services, like STI testing and treatment, pregnancy confirmation, ultrasound and nurse consultation.
 These services are all at no cost to patients.

 In 2016, our organization name changed to First Image.
 In 2023, the name of our pregnancy clinics changed from “Pregnancy Resource Centers to Ava Health”.
 Today, under First Image, we operate our network of 3 life-affirming pregnancy and women’s health clinics in Gresham, Portland, and Beaverton.